apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fact check: Republicans make false, misleading claims at first Biden impeachment inquiry hearing**
+**A program that saved child care for millions is expiring.
+What now?**

-You can read more about it [here](https://www.cnn.com/2023/09/28/politics/fact-check-house-impeachment-hearing-biden/index.html).
+You can read more about it [here](https://www.vox.com/policy/23892133/child-care-daycare-pandemic-emergency-providers).

 ## Requirements
 - Python 3.8